 The Rooibos dress from Colette Patterns is finally finished!
 This dress was sort of a journey and luckily it has a happy ending because there were moments when I wasn't sure, let me just tell you.
 Oh, my.
 So first my mom buys me the pattern and I have to wait impatiently for it to come in the mail.
 Then it comes in the mail, yea!
 Then I consider using this grey fabric that I have tons of, I mean tons!
 I can't remember why I bought so much of the mystery grey because it's been in my fabric stash since before there was even a stash.
 Then after reading the instruction and different things on line I decide that this fabric is too flimsy.
 That was true I do think it would have not been a good choice but that also allowed me to go fabric shopping...
 I know I've got some problems.

 The Jacket was a bday gift from my Aunt.
-It
+It was an accident but it matches really nicely. |

 No where in the pattern does it say you should use a solid, it says things like use suiting and wool it does not say "DO NOT USE A PLAID AS THIS WILL BE SO HARD." it should have.
 Maybe they thought that was obvious (the pattern is an intermediate after all).
 What did I choose?
 Plaid, of course!
 Then I cut out the pattern and realized there were like a million pieces (really a million) and do you know how hard it is for a not expert sewist to match that much plaid?
 Well, it's really hard, really, really hard.
 If you were to inspect the dress you would find that it doesn't really match up at all but miracle of miracle it isn't very noticeable.